-A cc, or cubic centimeter, is unit of volume equal to one thousandth of a liter or one milliliter.
+A "cc," or cubic centimeter, is a volumetric unit equal to one thousandth of a liter, or one milliliter.
 But what does this mean to you?
-More specifically, how will this translate into your final breast augmentation result, and what do the increment increases actually look like?
+More specifically, how does this translate into your final breast augmentation result, and what do the increment increases actually look like?

-Breast implants on the market today use a universal system of volume measurement: the cc or cubic centimeter.
-The cc is a definite, unchanging measurement.
-Unlike other measurements used to describe an implant, the volume measurement is constant.
-A 350cc implant will always be 350cc's, regardless of profile or shape of implant.
-The other measurements used to describe size dimensions of the implant are in centimeters.
+Breast implants on the market today use a universal system of volumetric measurement: the "cc," or cubic centimeter.
+The cubic centimeter is a definite, unchanging measurement; unlike other measurements used to describe an implant, the volumetric measurement is constant.
+A 350cc implant will always be 350 cubic centimeters, regardless of the profile or shape of the implant.
+The other measurements, such as size, describe the dimensions of the implant (e.g. centimeters).

 Breast implants come in a large range of volume sizes, and each has its own specific measurements.
 Often, the patient will be focused on a set bra size over a volume of implant.
 Bra sizing does not have an industry standard—a 34C in one brand does not always hold the same amount of breast as a 34C in another brand.
 Bras also come in many different shapes to accommodate the variety of shapes a woman’s breasts comes in.

-Telling your surgeon that you’d like a C cup can be a source of miscommunication because a C cup is not a standardized measure—take this question we received, for example.
+Telling your surgeon that you’d like a C-cup is risky because a that is not a standardized measurement—take this question we received, for example.
 Imaging software like Axis 3D or Vectra 3D, as well as photos of ideal breasts, help bridge this communication gap between patient and surgeon.

-The range of breast implant sizes available often result in stress for each woman.
-After the consultation process with a board-certified surgeon, you may walk away with a size range to choose from that will help you achieve your desired result.
+Navigating through the sheer range of breast implant sizes available is daunting for any woman.
+After you consultation with a board-certified surgeon, you'll likely have a lot of implants types and sizes to choose from.
 Depending on the size range you are considering, your implant choices may come in sizes that are very close together.
-This can be as small a difference as 15-25cc, depending on the brand!
+This can be as small a difference as 15-25cc depending on the brand!

 Here are some other visual representations you may see in your daily life—and here's how they translate to breast implant size:

 How do you decide when there are so many choices?
-This is when proportion is important.
-25-50cc's is not proportionally large on a 475cc implant, but it is on a 235cc implant.
+This is where proportion is comes in.
+A 25-50cc implant is not proportionally large on a 475cc implant, but it is on a 235cc implant.
 Profile may also be important in your choice.
-Using water and simple containers, you can create your own visual representation for each of these to help you understand how your implant choice may be affected.
+Using water and simple containers, you can create your own visual representation for each of these to help you understand how profile affects your implant choice.
 Let's look at proportion and profile.